alissonpelizaro/Asterisk-Click-to-Call/README.md

 This script don't depends any JavaScript or Php Library to work.
 Just need the right values of your Asterisk Server.

 ## How does it work?
-Before anything, you must set you IP server, port and an username that already've been created into your Asterisk.
+Before anything, you must set your IP server, port and an username (ramal) that already've been created into your Asterisk.
 After, the script will open a Socket to try autenticate in your server.
 If the autenticate occured without problens, the script send a Click-to-Call for the number setted in the code.

 I really hope it help you!
 Good Luck!